 |Academy Admins can set up each Unit with multiple IP addresses (IPv4 and IPv6), either default IP addresses or Classless Inter-Domain Routing (CIDR).
 Provided IP addresses are stored in our DataBase.||Academy Admins can set up each Unit with one Physical Address.
 Schoox validates the provided Physical Address using the Google Maps API.
 The Google formatted Physical Address, the Latitude, and the Longitude are stored in our DataBase.|

 But what checks are performed in order to grant access to a course?

 Check #1: Once an hourly worker accesses his course, Schoox checks if the user belongs to the Units where the Course has the Limited Access function enabled.

 Check #2: If Check #1 was successful, we can proceed with the evaluation of the IP match.
-Schoox gets user's IP address and checks it against Units' IP addresses with the IPset of a third party library.
+Schoox gets the user's IP address and checks it against Units' IP addresses with the IPset of a third-party library.
 If the user and the IP address of a Unit match, the user is granted access to the course.

 Check #3: If a User fails the IPs-matching and belongs to Units where the course has Limited Access using the Physical Address option set up, then SchooX performs Location-matching.

 - SchooX gets User Coordinates (Latitude and Longitude and Accuracy) by HTML 5 Geolocation.
 HTML5 Geolocation is the industry standard and a robust method for obtaining Coordinates with high Accuracy.

 - The user must have set up the browser to allow location sharing, otherwise, the HTML5 Geolocation fails.
 The user is prompt by the browser to allow location sharing with SchooX.

 - If the user selects ‘Don’t Allow’, Location-matching fails and the User is denied access to the Course.